coatyio/coaty-js/docs/man/developer-guide.md

 The `ObjectLifecycleController` class supports [distributed lifecycle management](#distributed-lifecycle-management).
-It keeps track of specific agents/objects in a Coaty network by monitoring identity components of communication managers, controllers or custom object types.
+It keeps track of specific agents/objects in a Coaty network by monitoring the identity of communication managers, controllers or custom object types.
 The controller observes advertisements and deadvertisements of such objects and initially discovers them.
 Changes are emitted on an observable that applications can